mistralai/platform-docs-public/docs/intro.md

 For a full description of the models offered on the API, head on to the **[model documentation](./models)**.

 For more examples on how to use our platform, head on to our **[platform documentation](./platform/01-overview.md)**.

+### Cloud-based deployments

+For a comprehensive list of options to deploy and consume Mistral AI models on the cloud, head on to the **[cloud deployment section](./cloud-deployment/overview)**.

 ### Raw model weights